-- Create a new document in Writer (File > New > Text Document). - 2) Design your form, without putting in the actual fields (you can always change it later). - 3) Show the Form Controls toolbar (View > Toolbars > Form Controls). - 4) Click the Design Mode On/Off button to put the document into design mode, if necessary.
+- 1) Create a new document in Writer (File > New > Text Document). - 2) Design your form, without putting in the actual fields (you can always change it later). - 3) Show the Form Controls toolbar (View > Toolbars > Form Controls). - 4) Click the Design Mode On/Off button to put the document into design mode, if necessary.
 With design mode off, most of the toolbar buttons are grayed out.
-If the Design Mode button is also grayed out, click on the Select button to activate it. - 5) Click the Text Box button Click in the document and, holding down the left mouse button, drag the mouse to create a text box for the first form field (for example, Name, if you are linking to the database created above). - 6) Click the Text Box button again and drag the mouse to draw another field.
+If the Design Mode button is also grayed out, click on the Select button to activate it. - 5) Click the Text Box button left mouse button, drag the mouse to create a text box for the first form field (for example, Name, if you are linking to the database created above).

+6) Click the Text Box button again and drag the mouse to draw another field.
 Additional fields, of any type, can be added in the same way (click and drag).